Power Lifter Lifts SUVs and Pickup Truck Wheels

 A hardware tray and impact wrench holder to keep your tools in place and handy.

-“Our goal was to improve our product’s load capacity and equip it with new features while reducing the price...and we did it!” says Jean-François Laberge, managing director.
+“Our goal was to improve our Article’s load capacity and equip it with new features while reducing the price...and we did it!” says Jean-François Laberge, managing director.

 Easy handling, precision, efficiency and safety